Ne4nf/Agent-Memory/architecture.md

 3. Checkpoints are persisted into `SessionContextStore` after key stages.
 4. Clarification follow-up reuses latest session state by `session_id`.
 5. `context_version` is used by checkpoint helper for stale-write-safe merges.
+6. `DesignMemoryService` persists per-topic snapshots into `source/design.md` at clarification and guideline checkpoints.

 #### 3.2.2 POC simplification notes

 - Planner/observer are logical roles embedded in orchestrators.
-- Stage A/B and Stage C are executed in one stream lifecycle in current runtime path.
+- Stage A, Stage B, and Stage C are executed sequentially in one stream lifecycle in current runtime path.
 - Separate async queue execution for Stage C is not implemented in current `source/tasks/logo_generate.py` flow.

 ### 3.3 Component breakdown (tool-level)